-Succulents are hearty plants that love to grow vertically—they're slow growers with low-water requirements.
-With such rich colors and textures, you'll want to grab a few varieties to plant in a shaped box: Look for monograms, circles, hearts, and other boxes that you can transform, then follow our succulent hanging tutorial.
+Hearty succulents love to grow vertically, plus they're slow growers with low-water requirements.
+They come in such rich colors and textures that you'll want to grab a few varieties to plant in a shaped box.
+Look for monograms, circles, hearts, and other shapes that you can transform, then follow our succulent-hanging tutorial.

 Colored Easter Egg Wreath

 Our easy-to-make Easter wreath adds a pop of pretty pastel color to your front door.
 Poke a small hole in each end of 12 plastic eggs.
 Cut 1/2x3-inch strips of patterned paper.
-Brush decoupage medium onto the back of a paper strip and apply to an egg, smoothing out the excess glue and air bubbles; repeat until egg is covered.
+Brush decoupage medium onto the back of a paper strip and apply to an egg, smoothing out the excess glue and air bubbles; repeat to cover egg.
 After all of the eggs are covered, brush two thin coats of decoupage medium over the eggs, letting them dry in between coats.
-String the eggs onto a 16-gauge wire, allowing an extra inch at each end.
-Wrap one end around the other to form a wreath shape; cover wire ends with a pretty pastel ribbon and hang.
+String the eggs onto 16-gauge wire, allowing an extra inch at each end.
+Wrap one end around the other to form a wreath; cover wire ends with a pretty pastel ribbon and hang.

 Spring Watering Can with Flowers